Leave (gamer)

-Huang Xin (黄馨), better known by his online alias Leave, is a Chinese professional Overwatch player currently playing for the Hangzhou Spark of the Overwatch League (OWL).
+Huang Xin (黄馨), better known by his online alias Leave, is a Chinese professional Overwatch player currently playing for Weibo Gaming in the Overwatch Champions Series (OWCS).
 He is best known for his ability to play a large variety of different damage heroes.
-Prior to the OWL's inception, he played for Miraculous Youngster in the Overwatch Premier Series (OWPS).
+Prior to the OWCS' inception, he played for Hangzhou Spark in the Overwatch League (OWL).
 Huang signed with the Chengdu Hunters organization in 2019 as contracted talent, and after turning 18 in 2020, he signed with the team as a player.

 Huang was named the 2021 Overwatch League Most Valuable Player and received a Role Star commendation the same year.
 Outside of the OWL, Huang won Overwatch Premier Series with Miraculous Youngster and won the league's MVP award.
 Additionally, he played in two Overwatch World Cups as a member of Team China, with his best placement in Overwatch World Cup as runners-up.

 Professional career

 Early career

 Huang began his Overwatch career in 2016 playing with the team Miraculous Youngster.
 In 2017, he won the Overwatch Premier Series (OWPS), the premier Overwatch tournament series in China at the time, and was named the OWPS season MVP.
 Shortly after the 2017 Overwatch World Cup took place, Miraculous Youngster shut down operations, and Huang took a two-year hiatus from competitive Overwatch, aside from an appearance at the 2018 Overwatch World Cup.
 In his time away from Overwatch, Huang played PlayerUnknown's Battlegrounds competitively.